oleggrishechkin/react-tagged-state/README.md

 };
 ```

-Also, you can use selectors by calling `useSelector`.
+Use selectors by calling `useSelector`:

 ```typescript jsx
 import {